vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/argocd-gs.md

 This will add an ArgoCD service account onto the cluster, which will allow ArgoCD to deploy applications to it.

 ## Optional: The demo application
-For an application to deploy, we are going to be using [spring-petclinic](https://github.com/spring-projects/spring-petclinic).
+For an application to deploy, you are going to be using [spring-petclinic](https://github.com/spring-projects/spring-petclinic).
 It’s an application that is pretty easy to understand, and packaged into a container to run on Kubernetes.
-I have packaged it already in my public [DockerHub](https://hub.docker.com/repository/docker/anthonyvetter/spring-petclinic) repo.
+It's been packaged already on a public [DockerHub](https://hub.docker.com/repository/docker/anthonyvetter/spring-petclinic) repo.
 No steps are required in this guide to package your own.
 You will configure ArgoCD to pull this image.

 **Optional steps**: You may, at some point, want to create your own container to pull from your own registry.
 It is recommended that you run through this guide once as-is so you understand how things work in ArgoCD.
 But if you are ready to package your own application, these are the steps.